 See my directions on how to color rice, pasta, and beans here.
 You can add scoopers, measuring cups and funnels to extend the play.
 The small toys from TOOBS are always a big hit too.
 For educational and engaging ideas for your sensory bin, check out this list.

-Here are ten more reasons why you should also include a sensory bin in your homeschool.
+Here are ten more reasons why you need to include a sensory bin in your homeschool.

 Sensory bins involve all of the senses.